sababado/AndroidProjectConverter/README.md

 ##How does this work with a project using Android Libraries?
 To reference a library in Andriod Studio, both the library and the project must be imported into Android Studio.
-I'll make modifications to this so that anything in libs will automatically be referenced however this won't do anything for library projects.

 [Referencing `.aar` files isn't yet supported.](https://code.google.com/p/android/issues/detail?id=55863)